-When an Officer position, Driver/Engineer position, or other designated Department position becomes vacant due to vacation leave, sick leave, school, or other similar circumstances lasting less than 60 days, the position shall be filled by qualified personnel in accordance with Training Policy 618 Qualification of Members for Positions/Duties.
+When an Officer position or other designated Department position becomes vacant due to vacation leave, sick leave, school, or other similar circumstances lasting less than 60 days the position shall be filled by qualified personnel, in accordance with Training Policy 618 Qualification of Members for Positions/Duties.
 If an overtime shift is created, the vacancy will be filled using the normal overtime procedure (refer to Administration Policy 136 Employee Overtime).

-The Department will attempt to make these replacements in accordance with Admin Policy 136 Employee Overtime.
-When Acting Officers and Acting Driver/Engineers are used to fill vacancies, the hourly rate of pay for these replacements shall be based upon the starting pay for the position being replaced, as stated in Article 26 Wage Scale Matrix.
+The Department shall make these replacements in accordance with Admin Policy 136 Employee Overtime.
+When Acting Officers and Acting Driver/Engineers are used to fill vacancies, the hourly rate of pay for these replacements shall be based upon the starting pay for the position being replaced, as stated in Article 24 Wage Scale Matrix.

 If an employee is unable to or chooses not to accept a short-term position change, the Department will fill the position with another available authorized employee.
-Employee's that do not accept the short term acting shift may not have the same acting hours at the end of the year due to passing up on opportunities to act.
+Employees that do not accept the short term acting shift may not have the same acting hours at the end of the year due to passing up on opportunities to act.

-Section B Long-Term Position Change (60 days or longer)
+Section B Long-Term Position Change

-When an Officer position, Driver/Engineer position, or other designated Department position becomes vacant for 60 days or longer, the Fire Chief or designee shall appoint an employee qualified in accordance with Training Policy 618 Qualification of Members for Positions/Duties.
+When an Officer position becomes vacant for 60 days or longer, the Fire Chief or designee, shall appoint an employee qualified in accordance with Training Policy 618 Qualification of Members for Positions/Duties.
 The appointment shall be placed no later than 30 days from the starting date of the vacancy, and/or when it becomes known that there will be a vacancy of 60 days or longer.
 The position is considered vacant from the first shift or partial shift the employee is on leave.

-The first long-term acting position will be offered to an employee with the most senior completed workbook matching the vacancy.
+The first long-term acting position will be offered to employee with the most senior completed workbook matching the vacancy.
 The next vacancy shall be offered to the next person with the most senior workbook, and so on.
 At the start of a long-term acting position, the employee will be moved to the bottom of the list.
-When a person completes their workbook, they shall be placed at the bottom of the workbook seniority list, below any other employees who have already started a long-term acting position.
+When a person completes their workbook, they shall be placed on the bottom of the workbook seniority list, below any other employees who have already started a long-term acting position.